amonsoes/nuke_pipeline/README.md

 #### Reproduce Experiments

 Experiments can be reproduced using the pretrained models in the repository.
 However, exact reproduction is not always guaranteed.
+To run on GPU, add option -gpu 0

 i) Run NUKE on BTC